Autumn 2023 Application Deadline:

-Link to our Graduate Program Prospectus [pdf] in order to find more detailed information about our mathematics degree programs and our graduate faculty.
-Click on the picture to download our poster.
+View our Graduate Program Prospectus (with Faculty Research List) [pdf] in order to find more detailed information about our mathematics degree programs and our graduate faculty.

-Regular Applicants: In order to have a competitive opportunity for maximum funding by the department and/or the Graduate School, both domestic and international applicants must have their online application submitted by the deadline listed above.
+Regular Applicants: In order to have a competitive opportunity for maximum funding by the department and/or the OSU Graduate School, both domestic and international applicants must have their online application submitted by December 5.

-*Standby Applicants: Prospective students may submit applications beyond the regular deadline date listed above, however there is no guarantee that they will be reviewed by the Graduate Recruitment Committee (GRC).
-The deadline for Standby Applicants is 29 January 2018.
+*Standby Applicants: Prospective students may submit applications beyond the December 5 deadline date, however there is no guarantee that they will be reviewed by the Graduate Recruitment Committee (GRC).
+The deadline for Standby Applicants is 28 January 2023.
 Standby applications are reviewed on a space-available basis only.

-Current or former Ohio State graduate students may apply by submitting an Application for Transfer of Graduate Program form through GradForms instead of submitting the regular application for admission (see Graduate Admissions for details).
-The Mathematics Department will require the same documents from an OSU graduate student as any other applicant, except that there is no need to provide an Ohio State transcript.
-As always, electronic documents are preferred.
+Current or former Ohio State graduate students should contact us for additional application instructions.
+We require the same documents from an OSU graduate student as from any other applicant, except that there is no need to provide an Ohio State transcript.

 Admission Process and Numbers

-We typically receive between 250 and 300 applications for the PhD program each year and our recruitment target for an incoming class is usually around 15-25 new PhDs.
-The process typically starts with a pre-screening of the files by the chair of the recruitment committee based on basic data such as performance in critical courses, general background, test scores, and brief inspections of letters.
-The graduate recruitment committee then reviews about 100-120 files in greater depth split over two rounds, one in mid-January and another about a month later.
-This review typically leads to the admission of around 70-80 students to the PhD program, as well as an ordered wait list issued some time later in March.
+We typically receive between 350 and 400 applications for the PhD program each year, and our recruitment target for an incoming class is usually around 16-27 new PhDs.
+The process typically starts with a pre-screening of the files by the chairs of the recruitment committee based on basic data such as performance in critical courses, general background, test scores, and brief inspections of letters.
+The graduate recruitment committee then reviews about 150 files in greater depth, split over several rounds and groups.
+This review typically leads to the admission of around 70-80 students to the PhD program, as well as an ordered wait list issued sometime in March.

 Commitment to Diversity